 Home page for the EDELWEISS-III experiment

 The Edelweiss experiment is dedicated to the direct detection of dark matter particles with bolometric detectors located at the underground laboratory of Modane (the LSM).
-The results of the stage II of this experiment are published, while the third phase is starting to take data.
+The results of the stage II of this experiment are published, while the third phase is in scientific exploitation.
 On this Web site you will find the following sections:

 - Some presentations of the experiment, from a wide-audience introduction to a more technical documentation.